Lamar Odom's Apology To Khloe Kardashian Insincere, Blames B****hes and THOTs, Sounding Misogynistic

-Many people were cheering for Lamar Odom during his recovery from a series of strokes after an overdose of drugs and drink at a Nevada brothel, and now he has finally broken his silence, and in his words, he is taking the blame for the end of his marriage to Khloe Kardashian, and prematurely ending his basketball career, but in the in an interview, instead of truly taking responsibility, Lamar Odom uses misogynistic language, seeming to truly blame other women, whom he calls “bi***es and THOTs” for leading him astray, and causing him to cheat on Kardashian.
+Many people were cheering for Lamar Odom during his recovery from a series of strokes after an overdose of drugs and drink at a Nevada brothel, and now he has finally broken his silence.
+In his own words, he is taking the blame for the end of his marriage to Khloe Kardashian, and prematurely ending his basketball career.
+In an interview, instead of truly taking responsibility, Lamar Odom uses misogynistic language, seeming to truly blame other women, whom he calls “bi***es and THOTs” for leading him astray, and causing him to cheat on Kardashian.

-Lama Odom also says that he went to rehab, and he is no using cocaine.
+Lama Odom also says that he went to rehab, and he is not using cocaine.
 He says he is sober, but it is unclear if that means he is not drinking, which also seemed to be a problem for him.
 To experts, true sobriety would mean that Odom was not using illicit drugs or alcohol.
 After recovery from his overdose, Lamar Odom had to be removed from a flight after vomiting on himself before the plane ever took off.
 He was also back at strip clubs, sports bars, and even seen day-drinking at the Beverly Center.

 A post shared by Lamar Odom (@lamarodom) on